Home > Software and Apps > Maximizing Efficiency: A Cheatsheet to Master Google Drive

 • G+U = Upload Status

-• Shift+Left Arrow key = Extend selected text to left in documents
+• Shift+Left Arrow key = Extend selected text to the left in documents

-• Shift+Right Arrow key = Extend selected text to right in documents
+• Shift+Right Arrow key = Extend selected text to the right in documents

 • Ctrl+P = Print document